shaugnmarcus/moodsaic/README.md

 ## Screenshots

-The app uses a dark glassmorphism theme.
-Each day appears as a small colored cell — bad days are red/orange, good days are blue/green.
+The app uses a dark theme.
+Each day appears as a small colored cell: bad days are red/orange, good days are blue/green.
 Over time your calendar fills up with colors showing your emotional journey through the year.

 ## License